pulumi/docs/quickstart/cloud.md

    The frontend URL can get lost amid the output (this will be improved, see [\#454](https://github.com/pulumi/pulumi/issues/454)).
 As a workaround, once the deployment is complete, run `pulumi update` again.

 1. In a browser, navigate to the URL.
 You should see the voting app webpage.
-Feel free to vote for anything, as long as it's spaces. 😉

    ![Voting app screenshot](./voting-app-webpage.png)